13 Vegan Fabrics: Wear Your Animal-Loving Heart On Your Sleeve

 Not all vegan fabrics are created equal.

-From a sustainability standpoint, many vegan synthetic fabrics may be made without animals—but they’re still made by harming our planet or the people who process them.
+From a sustainability standpoint, many vegan synthetic fabrics may be made without animals—but they’re still made with harmful methods that affect our planet or the people who process them.

 In a not-too-roundabout way, they’ll still lead to the harming of animals at some point.